vfarcic/books-ms/client/article.md

 While what we did works, it is far from being complete.
 We cannot open an existing book, error handling from **iron-ajax** components is not yet implemented and users of our component cannot be notified of what happened.
 These and few other improvements will be the subject of the [next article](TODO).

-Now that we have a way to sent a PUT request to the back-end server, we should create functions that will handle responses.
-We should define two.
-One when the response is 200 and the other when the server returns an error.

 TODO
 ====